 - Two-Keyed Lock: The missile on the submarine is launched using two keys.

 - [Verb] This!: Johnny yells "Initiate this!" to Jason Volta's phone, before stabbing it with a sword, preventing Volta's theft of data and saving the day.

-- Wallpaper Camouflage: Johnny demonstrates this to his students, proving effective when one of teachers was looking for him in his own classroom.
-After the mission, one of the students did this too when he returned.
+- Wallpaper Camouflage: Johnny demonstrates this to his students, proving effective when one of his fellow teachers is looking for him in his own classroom.
+After the mission, one of the students does this too when he returns.